Butuanon language

 Butuanon (Binutwanon, /btw/) is an Austronesian language spoken by the Butuanon people in Agusan del Norte and Agusan del Sur, with some native speakers in Misamis Oriental and Surigao del Norte.
 It is a part of the Bisayan language family and is closely related to other Philippine languages.
 As of 2007, Butuanon is believed to be spoken by fewer than 500 younger speakers in Butuan itself.

-Butuanon is very closely related to the Tausug language of distant Sulu and the Surigaonon language of neighboring provinces Surigao del Sur and Surigao del Norte.
+Butuanon is very closely related to the Tausug language of distant Sulu and the Surigaonon language of neighboring provinces Surigao del Sur and Surigao del Norte, making these all three languages being the Visayan languages geographically native to Mindanao.

 Phonology

 Vowels

 Butuanon has three vowels: /a/, /i/, and /u/, with phonemic length.